dcchivian/KGB/README.md

 <A NAME="example_1"></A>
 ### Example 1: Local Jupyter Notebook with NCBI annotated Genomes

+The above images were generated with the provided example data and the following code (run in a Jupyter notebook)
 ```
 %pylab notebook  # must occur prior to invoking KGB if running KGB as an exec()
 KBase_backend = False